 I can tell you that when my children do something for me because they want to, it fills my heart with joy and appreciation.
 I feel the love!
 But when they are merely obeying something I told them to do, although I appreciate it, it just feels like “OK, good, you’re cooperating with the plan”.
 It doesn’t feel like friendship.
 It feels like they are doing it because they have tom

-Being in this world full of temptations and pain, it can be easy to just give up and not get to know the One who loves us and longs for our love in return.
+Being in this world full of temptations and pain, it can be easy to give up and not get to know the One who loves us and longs for our love in return.
 It is them who will not be in the fold.
 We don’t need a bunch of hateful humans spoiling the unity when we are in that perfect place He has created for us, which is NOT this world.
 Look what happened to Lucifer when he rebelled.
 He was thrown to earth.
 Eww, earth!

 But the beauty in that free will is that we can also choose Jesus.
 And in choosing Him, we have assurance of salvation.
-I’m definitely going to be with Him in the end of my earthly timeline, off to begin life the way He intended it in the garden of Eden – perfect.
+I’m definitely going to be with Him in the end of my earthly timeline, right off thr map, taking off like a jet, to begin life the way He intended it in the garden of Eden: perfectly.

-No matter how hard we try here, we are not going to make this dying world into the perfect place God has prepared for us with mansions, where gold is something so common that it paves the streets like asphalt, a crystal clear river of life, the tree of life with its twelve different fruits, no need for lamp or light because the Lord God is the light there, and things I cannot even imagine, but the best part is that there will be no more death or mourning or crying or pain.
-I could dance just thinking of that part!
+No matter how hard we try here, we are not going to make this dying world into the perfect place God has prepared for us with mansions, where gold is something so common that it paves the streets like asphalt, a crystal clear river of life flows through it, the tree of life with its twelve different fruits will be there to enjoy, there will be no need for lamp or light because the Lord God is the light there, and things I cannot even imagine… And the best part is that there will be no more death or mourning or crying or pain.
+Just sweet harmony in perfect fellowship.
+I could dance just thinking of that!